-When you define a function by more than one equation in Cinnameg, the normal evaluation policy is to try the equations in the order in which they are written until one that succeeds is found.
+is found.
 Only the first one that works will be used, so you can presume that each equation will only be tried when all of the preceding equations have failed.
 To emphasize that to a reader, write the word first just before the first case.
 The following definition of max illustrates.

 '''

-Define first
+{first

 case max(x,y) = x when x >= y

 case max(x,y) = y

-%Define
+}

 '''